fgz21/ChicksGold-Test/README.md

 #How run this project?, Running the Project

-- 1: intall GIT and node.js and vite
+- 1: Intall GIT and node.js and vite
-- 2: open with cmd or used Bash.
+- 2: Open with cmd or used Bash.
-- 3: go and select the folder -> desing-chickgold
+- 3: Go and select the folder -> desing-chickgold
 - 4: npm run preview.

 that all.